Postpartum Depression & Perinatal Therapy in Portland

 ✔ A safe, judgment-free space to talk about everything—even the things you’re afraid to say out loud

-✔ A specialist in pregnancy and postpartum who understands the complex, messy, beautiful layers of motherhood
+✔ A specialist in Pregnancy and Postpartum Depression who understands the complex, messy, beautiful layers of motherhood

 ✔ Tools to help regulate your nervous system, set boundaries, and reconnect with yourself